 7. Be smart about how you use images.
 When designing your website, adding images can enhance the overall appearance but you need to be smart about which images you use and how you use them.
 Adding a handful of generic stock photos may actually do more harm than good – users can tell the difference between a stock photo and a professional photo and you may lose the user’s respect and trust if you use low-quality images.

 8. Include strong, well-designed headings.
 The quality of your content goes hand-in-hand with the quality of your headings.
 Headings tell your reader what the focus of the page or the content is, and it communicates a clear, concise message.
-Play around with different fonts and sizing to make your headings stand out and be sure to use keywords wisely.
+Play around with different fonts and sizes to make your headings stand out and be sure to use keywords wisely.

 9. Keep the design consistent throughout the site.
 Choosing a specific theme is the best way to keep things consistent throughout the site.
 This includes everything from heading sizes and font selections to button styles, line spacing, and image choices.
 Your users should have no doubt what website they are on and the entire experience should be positive and consistent.